What Content Should I Create?

 - Topic Authority – For topics where you don’t rank, you’ll find Topic Authority to be quite low and oftentimes negative.
 Consider applying a filter to this metric and sorting so that those with the highest Topic Authority (however small) appear at the top.

 When searching for topics that you haven’t properly covered, Topic Volume and Potential Traffic allow you to filter and sort for those situations where traffic is a priority.
-Personalized Difficulty and Topic Authority metrics enable you to find topics that will be comparatively easy to rank (low Personalized Difficulty) with the greatest degree of success, relatively speaking (high Topic Authority)
+Personalized Difficulty reveals topics that’ll be comparatively easy to rank.
+Topic Authority indicates the likelihood of success.

 Topics That Are Ranking but Don’t Match Intent